AdobeDocs/marketo-measure.en/help/marketing-spend/spend-management/marketing-channel-costs.md

 ## Before You Begin {#before-you-begin}

-Bizible comes with 13 default channels that can be used or expanded upon.
+Marketo Measure comes with 13 default channels that can be used or expanded upon.
 In addition, up to 40 online and offline channels can be created to accommodate your unique marketing structure.
 Building on this, a total of 200 subchannels may be created to support these online and offline channels as well.

-Bizible will automatically download marketing channel costs from platforms that it has an API integration with, such as Bing Ads and Google AdWords.
-Costs for platforms that are not integrated with Bizible will need to be uploaded manually.
+Marketo Measure will automatically download marketing channel costs from platforms that it has an API integration with, such as Bing Ads and Google AdWords.
+Costs for platforms that are not integrated with Marketo Measure will need to be uploaded manually.
 The marketing channels should be set up before the cost data is uploaded.

 ## Uploading Marketing Costs {#uploading-marketing-costs}

 Once marketing channels and rules have been set up or updated, the associated costs may be uploaded.
 To do this, follow the steps below:

-**Step 1: Navigate to the Marketing Spend page in the Bizible App.**
+**Step 1: Navigate to the Marketing Spend page in the Marketo Measure App.**

 Go to the **My Account** menu, click on **Settings** and then navigate to the **Marketing Spend** option on the left sidebar under the **Reporting** section.